cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/storage.md

 description: Workertown packages that require persistant storage provide a simple way for you to provide your own storage implementations.
 ---

-Most Workertown services require some kind of persistant storage, i.e. data that lives between requests.
+Most Workertown services require some kind of persistent storage, i.e. data that lives between requests.
 Following the "sensible defaults" paradigm, each of these services provides a default storage adapter built upon Cloudflare's [D1 database](https://developers.cloudflare.com/d1/) but there are other options